-When a snow emergency is declared, the Prince George’s County Department of Public Works and Transportation (DPW&T) is responsible for providing “passable” conditions on a network of over 1,800 miles of county-maintained roadways to ensure the safety of residents, citizens, and travelers.
+When a snow emergency is declared, the Prince George’s County Department of Public Works and Transportation (DPW&T) is responsible for providing “passable” conditions on a network of more than 1,900 miles of county-maintained roadways to ensure the safety of residents, citizens, and travelers.

-Routes are prioritized for service into categories: primary, secondary and residential.
+Routes are prioritized for service by the following categories: primary, secondary, and residential.
 Primary and secondary roads are serviced first to ensure that public safety and other emergency vehicles can travel.
 After completion of these roads, residential roads receive service.
-Crews work as long as necessary to clear roadways, which consists of salting, sanding and/or plowing, as warranted by weather conditions.
+Crews work as long as necessary to clear roadways, which consists of salting, sanding, and/or plowing, as warranted by weather conditions.

 To assist crews, citizens and residents are requested to:

 Move and keep vehicles off snow emergency routes

 Park in driveways or other off-road locations wherever possible